Celebrate cooler temperatures with one of these three 48-hour getaways to Oklahoma’s top fall foliage hotspots.

 Morning—Enjoy a cool morning hike over to the buffalo overlook area within the Chickasaw National Recreation Area, then take the trail down to Lake of the Arbuckles where you can get some wonderful shots of the morning mist rising on the lake.
 Afterward, head over to Original Fried Pies in Davis for breakfast.
 Each pie is made fresh daily and filled with fruit, nut and cream mixtures.
 Savory pies with fillings like bacon, egg and cheese are also available.

-Evening—The Rusty Nail Winery & Tasting Room is your next stop for fall getaway fun.
+Evening—The Rusty Nail Winery is your next stop for fall getaway fun.
 Located in Sulphur, Rusty Nail offers free tastings of all their wines.
 Whether you prefer light and sweet or dark and bold, you’re sure to find something new at this hardware store-turned-winery.
-For dinner, enjoy top-notch Italian cuisine at Roma Italian Restaurant in Sulphur or venture over to Davis for an early dinner at Smokin’ Joe’s Rib Ranch where the savory smell of slow-cooked barbecue perfumes the chilly fall air for miles.
+For dinner, enjoy top-notch cuts of meat at Flower Bluff Mansion Steak House in Sulphur or venture over to Davis for an early dinner at Smokin’ Joe’s Rib Ranch where the savory smell of slow-cooked barbecue perfumes the chilly fall air for miles.

 Just 45 minutes south of the Chickasaw National Recreation Area is Ardmore, home of Lake Murray State Park.
 Head down the night before to stay in one of Lake Murray’s 56 comfortable cabins or stay at a luxury bed and breakfast like the Shiloh Morning Inn, a luxurious and romantic retreat located on 73 acres in Ardmore.